A cleft palate can interfere with speech development.

 Cleft palate is a condition that occurs when the roof of the mouth fails to close during the early stages of pregnancy.
 At Knoxville Oral and Maxillofacial Surgery, our compassionate team of oral surgeons can perform cleft palate surgery to correct abnormalities in the palate.
 Drs.
-Turner P. Emery, Michael D. Wooten, and Nicole C. Eisenberg have years of experience correcting cleft palates in Knoxville, TN.
+Turner P. Emery and Frank Rizzo have years of experience correcting cleft palates in Knoxville, TN.
 Dr. Emery, in particular, is a founding member of the East Tennessee Children’s Hospital Cleft and Craniofacial Team, an organization that has treated more than 500 children.

 Your Initial Consultation

 We understand that the decision to move forward with surgery for your child can be stressful.
-During your initial consultation with Dr. Emery, Wooten, or Eisenberg, you can ask as many questions as necessary and voice any of your concerns.
+During your initial consultation with our doctors, you can ask as many questions as necessary and voice any of your concerns.
 Based on your child’s health history, we can recommend a course of treatment tailored to your situation.

 What to Expect